OumaimaHourrane/WEBSITE/tabs/about.md

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
-Hi, I am Oumaima :wave: Welcome to my personal website!
+Hi, I am Oumaima.
+Welcome to my personal website!

 I am a recent PhD graduate with research interests in Deep Learning, Graph Neural Networks for Text, Multilingual and Low-resourced Language Modeling, and .
 On this website, I aim to showcase my research experience in these areas and provide insight into my career aspirations.